QuantumOfVacuum/kylebebak.github.io/_posts/2017-03-25-browser-security-worse-is-better.md

 ## CORS
 So, what happens if your API runs on `api.com` and your site is on `site.com`?
 You want users visiting your site to be able to consume your API, but the SOP prevents `site` from reading API responses.

-You can use the [Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#Access-Control-Allow-Origin) response header to tell browsers that JS running on `site` has access to your API's resources.
+You can use the [Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#Access-Control-Allow-Origin) response header to tell browsers that JS running on `site` has access to your API's resources, even though they come from a different domain.
 In other words, you can use this header to override the SOP if it's getting in your way.

 ## XSS